altineri/NLP_Project/README.md

 # NLP_Project
-Created for ML course project
+Created for the ML course project